mlawson3691/api-practice/README.md

 ## Description

-This application is an exercise in modern JavaScript using Node.js and Gulp.
+This application serves as a geography quiz game where the computer names a country and the user must pinpoint that country on the map.
+Once a user guesses wrong, their score resets.
+This app is an exercise in modern JavaScript using Node.js and Gulp.
 Node.js is used to create a local development server, while Gulp manages the project's assets.
-The app serves as a  In addition, the application is styled with Bootstrap and Sass.
+In addition, the application is styled with Bootstrap and Sass.

 [Check out the live site here.](https://mlawson3691.github.io/api-practice/)